Trinity Row–Classic Haunted YA Read

 The Artist’s Heart

 I’ve found quality in the arts, no matter what form, have one thing in common–intent is the key to true expression.
-Those that want glory but aren’t willing to improve might have a level of success, but their art seems shallow and quickly fades.
-Those that become enamored with the arts are like a star-crossed lover.
-Their passion only lasts as long as the euphoria … Read More
+Those who want glory but aren’t willing to improve might have a level of success, but their art seems shallow and quickly fades.
+Those who become enamored with the arts are like star-crossed lovers.
+Their passion only lasts as … Read More

 Suspended in Creativity